TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 Defense
 ^^^^^^^

-For risk of physical harm, characters can defend themselves by breaking some item they carry that could provide some sort of protection for the current situation.
+For risk of physical harm, characters can defend themselves by breaking some item they carry that could provide some sort of protection for the current situation [#]_.
 A broken item is useless (some could be repaired with time/tools/etc).

 Difficulty
 ----------